Q: What is a virus?

 Q: What happens if my computer gets a virus?

 A: Virus payloads can vary from the installation of annoying joke programs to data destruction or preventing your computing from starting.
-Most viruses can be quarantined or removed using anti-virus software, but many have special removal instructions (registry edits, remove from SafeMode, disable System Restore in WinXP) that if not followed will result in re-infection.
+Most viruses can be quarantined or removed using anti-virus software, but many have special removal instructions that if not followed will result in re-infection.
 If you are unable to completely remove a virus, reformatting the hard disk and reloading the operating system may become necessary.